-John B. Harris, Jr., is a former senior banker, executive and director of Deutsche Bank (including the predecessor firm of Bankers Trust), where he worked for 29 years in investment and commercial banking.
+John B. Harris Jr. is a retired senior banker and executive of Deutsche Bank (including the predecessor firm of Bankers Trust) where he worked for twenty-nine years in investment and merchant banking.

-He spent his entire banking career in global finance where he had a record of success in building and managing businesses on five continents.
-John has broad expertise in global banking, emerging markets, risk management, compliance, regulatory affairs, international trade, structured finance, cross-border lending, cash management and African markets.
-He has extensive managerial experience in business origination, portfolio management, transaction management, asset distribution and advisory services.
+Mr. Harris spent his banking career in global finance where he had a record of success in building and managing businesses on five continents.
+He has broad expertise in global banking, emerging markets, risk management, compliance, regulatory affairs, international trade, structured finance, cross-border lending, cash management and African markets.
+Mr. Harris has extensive managerial experience in business origination, portfolio management, transaction management, asset distribution and advisory services.
 His clients were financial institutions, corporates, governments and NGOs.

-John conducted business “on the ground” in over 60 countries and transacted business with entities located in over 180 countries.
-His career highlights include spearheading his firm’s re-entry into South Africa after the end of apartheid and establishing a global risk management and regulatory affairs group to address risks in a post-9/11 world and 21st-century economy.
+Mr. Harris conducted business “on the ground” in over 60 countries and transacted business with entities located in over 180 countries.
+His career highlights include spearheading his firm’s re-entry into South Africa after the end of apartheid and establishing a global risk management, compliance and regulatory affairs group to address risks in a post-9/11 world and 21st century economy.
 He was based in New York, London and Johannesburg and had long-term assignments in Lagos and Frankfurt.

-He is a Manhattan Community Board Five (CB5) member and New York City official who was appointed by the Manhattan Borough President.
+Mr. Harris has committed his post-banking career to public service and education.
+Currently, Mr. Harris is serving his fifth term as a Manhattan Community Board Five (CB5) member and New York City official appointed by the Manhattan Borough President.
 He addresses, advises and votes on economic, financial, social, educational, regulatory and urban issues facing midtown Manhattan and New York City.
-He works closely with community, civic, business and government leaders at all levels.
-John is a campaign field organizer with public policy expertise and operational experience in highly competitive elections at the presidential, national, state and local levels.
+In addition, Mr. Harris works closely with community, civic, business and government leaders at all levels.
+He is an alternate board member of the Union Square Partnership which oversees and funds the maintenance, improvement and promotion of the Union Square neighborhood and commercial district in New York City.
+Furthermore, Mr. Harris has been a campaign field organizer with public policy expertise and operational experience in highly competitive elections at the presidential, national, state and local levels.

-John has an A.B. in economics, cum laude, from Harvard College and a J.D. from the University of Virginia School of Law.
+Mr. Harris has an A.B. degree, cum laude in economics, from Harvard College and a J.D. degree from the University of Virginia School of Law.